DEEJ4Y/Stylized-Personal-Website/README.md

 I am currently learning Bootstrap.

-I have got lot more to learn as part of this course, next of which is Javascript and the Document Object Model(DOM)
+I have got lot more to learn as part of this course, the next of which is Javascript and the Document Object Model(DOM).